kehrlab/PopIns2/README.md

 ## Snakemake

 The workflow of PopIns2 can be effectively distributed among a HPC cluster environment.
-This [Github project](https://github.com/Krannich479/PopIns2_snakeproject) provides an example of a full PopIns2 workflow as individual cluster jobs using [Snakemake](https://snakemake.readthedocs.io/en/stable/), a Python-based workflow management tool.
+This [Github project](https://github.com/Krannich479/PopIns2_snakeproject) provides a template of a full PopIns2 workflow as individual cluster jobs using [Snakemake](https://snakemake.readthedocs.io/en/stable/), a Python-based workflow management tool.

 ## Help: